Graduate Student Handbook

 A. Logic Examination

 Students are required to demonstrate competence in basic logic by taking a department-administered exam.
-The logic exam covers the following topics: 1) basic logical concepts and the analysis of arguments; 2) basic informal logic and fallacies; 3) basics of deductive reasoning, including propositions, syllogisms, truth tables (including indirect truth tables), propositional logic, and first-order predicate logic; and 4) basics of inductive reasoning, including analogical, causal, and probabilistic explanations.
+The logic exam covers the following topics: 1) basic logical concepts and the analysis of arguments; 2) basic informal logic and fallacies (including language and definition); 3) basics of deductive reasoning, including propositions, syllogisms, truth tables (including indirect truth tables), propositional logic, and first-order predicate logic; and 4) basics of inductive reasoning, including analogical, causal, and probabilistic explanations.

 B. Language Examinations

 The language requirement can be fulfilled by passing an examination for reading competence in two languages other than English.
+On the exam, students translate a passage of philosophical prose (approximately 400 words) in a two hour period.
+Dictionaries, including online dictionaries are permitted, except in the case of ancient languages, where only print dictionaries may be used.
 Students must pass a language exam in the primary language(s) of whatever dissertation work they propose to undertake.
-Language exams are typically given in September, January, and April.
+Language exams are offered on the second Friday of the semester from 10:00am–12:00 pm.
 Students should complete the two language exams by the end of their sixth semester in the program.

 The language departments at Emory sometimes offer intensive courses for reading knowledge.
 Interested students are advised to make contact with the respective departments for scheduling.
 In rare circumstances, the graduate school may hire an instructor to teach an intensive language summer course (in Ancient Greek, for example) given adequate enrollment.
 The Philosophy department typically runs multiple non-credit reading groups in languages other than English.
 Past language exams are on file in the department office.